michaeljohns2/CommunityTable/README.md

 __Barriers__ _What would stop them from visiting, choosing and using the website/service._ If it is too complicated or unclear. _What would annoy them as they use it?_ Not having the resources provided to do the volunteer work effectively or if there are too many changes or cancellations by Community Table.

-__Quote__ _We’ll know we’ve done a good job when this persona tells us:_ "I have something to look forward to each week because of the volunteer work I am doing through Community Table TN."
+__Quote__ _We’ll know we’ve done a good job when this persona tells us:_

+> I have something to look forward to each week because of the volunteer work I am doing through Community Table TN.

 ## Product Backlog
 [Community Table on Trello](https://trello.com/b/i9TmhPfB/final-project-community-table)